NyTekCFW/NyTekCFW/README.md

 - Vscode : Main IDE for 42 School projects

+- CLion : Potentialy my futur new main IDE for C and CPP projects

 - Vim : For a quick edit of a file
 </br>